Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Introduction

-Like the Betz model, the CEMS is a 1-D model and does not consider, gravity, thermodynamics, angular momentum, radial velocities, aerodynamics, blades, vorticity, or specify any mechanical mechanism.
-(It will also ignore forces normal to streamlines just as any 1-D formulation, including the Betz model).
-Augementing Betz law with radial or tangential flow as well as non-uniform axial velocity has been considered previously as a consequence of including angular moment\cite{Sharpe2004} in a 2-D or 3-D model, but we show that in just 1-D, any lateral extrusion of flux out of the harvester cross-section can increase the efficiency regardless of including angular momentum and without the need for explicit multi-dimensional velocity distributions.\citep{sorensen_2015, kuik_2017}
+Conversely, wind expansion and wind speed variation is allowed inside the harvester in the Continuous Energy and Momentum Schema (CEMS). (see Figure \ref{fig:cemsmodel}) This is not only more intuitively comforting but gives an added source of energy extraction that allows its higher upper bound.
+In this schema, the Betz model becomes a special case with lower performance due to seemingly unrealistic constraints on the mechanics.

+These notional \textit{gedanken} concepts are made mathematically rigorous and quantified in the body of the paper.
 We derive a new power extraction curve for the CEMS directly from Euler's law.
-We confirm this bound transparently with a special case where the power factor can be computed algebraically and its limit determined by inspection.
-We identify where the Betz law implicitly imposed the limiting physical restrictions.
-We show a continuum of intermediate cases that go continuously between the physically restricted Betz configuration to the Continuous Energy and Momentum Schema.
-As with the "actuator disc," this generalized model will be an idealized machine with no assumptions about how it extracts energy and, likewise, it may never be physically achievable in the real-world.
+We confirm this bound transparently with a special case where the power factor can be computed algebraically and its limit determined by inspection. (i.e. without the obfuscation potential of Libnetz calculus or Euler laws.)
+We identify the mathematical step where a Betz's law derivation implicitly imposes the limiting physical restrictions.
+We also construct a continuum of harvesters that go continuously between the restricted Betz configuration to the Continuous Energy and Momentum Schema.

+Like Rankine's "actuator disc," the new model is a 1-D model of an idealized machine with no assumptions about how it extracts energy.
 Even so, it gives insight into how turbines might be improved.
+Like the Betz model, the CEMS is a 1-D model and does not consider, gravity, thermodynamics, angular momentum, radial velocities, aerodynamics, blades, vorticity, or specify any mechanical mechanism.
+It will also ignore forces normal to streamlines just as any 1-D formulation, including the Betz model must.
+Augementing Betz's law with radial or tangential flow as well as non-uniform axial velocity has been considered previously as a consequence of including angular moment\cite{Sharpe2004} in a 2-D or 3-D model, but we show that in just 1-D, any lateral extrusion of flux out of the harvester cross-section can increase the efficiency regardless of including angular momentum and without the need for explicit multi-dimensional velocity distributions.\citep{sorensen_2015, kuik_2017}

-The philosophical value of the our new universal model may ultimately exceed the worth of its higher efficiency limit-- after all, higher order and aerodynamic effects will erode the ideal performance of any 1-D momentum and energy model.
+The philosophical value of the our new universal model may ultimately exceed the worth of its higher efficiency bound-- after all, higher order and aerodynamic effects will erode the ideal performance of any 1-D momentum and energy model.
 The generalization reveals optimization principles that point in exactly the opposite directions than the actuator disc model recommends.
 We will briefly discuss the following insights: \begin{itemize}